Taylor Heinicke Player Prop Bets for NFL Week 10 | Washington vs. Tampa Bay 11/14/2021

 Matchup vs. Tampa Bay

-- This week Heinicke will face the NFL's 19th-ranked pass defense (269.4 yards allowed per game).
+- The Buccaneers have the NFL's 19th-ranked pass defense this season, yielding 269.4 yards per game through the air.

-- At 2.0 passing TDs conceded per game, the Buccaneers defense is ranked 21st in the league.
+- The Buccaneers have allowed 16 passing TDs this season (2.0 per game), ranking them 21st among NFL defenses.

 Recent Performances

-- In his Week 8 outing against the Broncos, Heinicke threw for 270 yards while completing 61.5% of his passes, while throwing one touchdown with two interceptions.
+- In his Week 8 matchup with the Broncos, Heinicke completed 61.5% of his passes for 270 yards, while tossing one touchdown with two interceptions.

-- Heinicke has thrown for 720 yards (240.0 ypg) to lead Washington, completing 63.5% of his passes and tossing three touchdown passes and four interceptions over his last three appearances.
+- Over his last three games, Heinicke has collected 720 passing yards (240.0 per game) while going 73-for-115 (63.5% completion percentage) and throwing three touchdowns and four interceptions.

 Heinicke's Washington Teammates